maia2020/BlackJack-Game/README.md

-# My-Learning-Projects
+# BlackJack game made on python
-This repository is where I'm going to upload all the projects I work on as a programing student.
+This is a quick game of blackjack I made as a Object Oriented Programming study project.